-Before coming home from hospital make sure you’re clear about:
+Before leaving hospital make sure you’re clear about:

 - driving (don’t forget to also check with your car insurance company in case they have any restrictions following an operation)

-- symptoms to look out for that require medical attention
+- symptoms for which you should seek further medical attention

 - any changes to your regular medication